Rattlesnakes (novella): Plot summary

 The antagonists of the story are ghostly twins who were killed by the titular rattlesnakes.

 In 1980, advertising executive Vic Trenton's four-year-old son Tad died from dehydration after he and his mother, Vic's wife Donna, were trapped in a broken-down car in Castle Rock, Maine, by Cujo, a rabid St. Bernard dog.
 (Note: As depicted in Cujo (1981)) The trauma of Tad's death led the couple to divorce; decades later they reconciled and remarried, but Donna died several years later from cancer.
 Shortly before her death, Donna seemingly saw, and spoke to, the ghost of Tad as an adult; Vic believes that Tad came to escort Donna into the afterlife.

 Over 40 years later, the now-retired Vic is weathering the COVID-19 pandemic in his friend Greg's McMansion on Rattlesnake Key along Florida's Gulf Coast.
 While walking he encounters Alita Bell, an elderly woman pushing a large, squeaky-wheeled stroller with children's t-shirts on its seats.
 Alita introduces Vic to her four-year-old twin sons, Jacob and Joseph, who she seemingly believes are seated in the empty stroller.
 Vic, forewarned by Greg, humors Alita by pretending to see the boys.

 Several days later, Alita visits Vic to bring him cookies.
-During the visit, she claims the twins are playing in Greg's study; later, Vic is momentarily unsettled to see that a wicket basket containing the toys of Greg's cat has been upended.
+During the visit, she claims the twins are playing in Greg's study; later, Vic is momentarily unsettled to see that a wicker basket containing the toys of Greg's cat has been upended.
 The caretaker, Mr. Ito, tells Vic that Alita's sons, Jacob and Joseph, died in the early 1980s after wandering out of her garden and being bitten by rattlesnakes, with their father dying from a heart attack after finding their bodies.
 Following the twins' deaths, a posse drove the snakes to a shell beach at the north end of the island where they were wiped out.

 While walking the following day, Vic finds Alita's corpse in her driveway next to the stroller; he summons the police, who remove the body and lock the stroller in Alita's garage.
 The next morning, Vic awakens to find the stroller in his house's courtyard.
 While pushing the stroller back to Alita's house, he inadvertently touches the t-shirts, causing him to have a vision of the twins' deaths.
 The police dismiss the appearance of the stroller as a prank.
 That night, Vic hears the stroller in his bathroom; when he enters, he sees the stroller with burial suits on its seats and a bathtub full of rattlesnakes, with a child's hand projecting and beckoning to him.
 Vic flees; when he finally returns, there is no sign of the snakes, but the stroller has moved to the courtyard.